 With WooCommerce, you can also gather subscribers during checkout.
 See this article on how to collect SMS consent at checkout.

 Language for SMS Consent

-When gathering phone numbers for SMS marketing, you must include language that explicitly informs people they are consenting to receive text messages from your business, according to TCPA guidelines.
+When gathering phone numbers for SMS marketing, you must include language that explicitly informs people they are consenting to receive text messages from your business, according to compliance laws in your country.
 Messaging that only says that they are opting in for general marking, and does not mention SMS specifically, is generally not seen as sufficient.
 While Klaviyo cannot provide legal advice about compliance and you should always check with legal counsel, the following is an example of language that clearly indicates the person will be consenting to SMS marketing.

 Methods for Gathering SMS Consent in WooCommerce